kodecocodes/swift-algorithm-club/Breadth-First Search/README.markdown

 Breadth-first search (BFS) is an algorithm for traversing or searching [tree](../Tree/) or [graph](../Graph/) data structures.
 It starts at a source node and explores the immediate neighbor nodes first, before moving to the next level neighbors.

+Breadth-first search can be used on both directed and undirected graphs.

 ## Animated example

 Here's how breadth-first search works on a graph: